Debris falls from plane during emergency landing near Denver

 Tyler Thal, who lives in the area, told The Associated Press that he was out for a walk with his family when he noticed a large commercial plane flying unusually low and took out his phone to film it.

-Thal was relieved to learn later that the plane had made a safe landing.

-Video posted on Twitter by a woman who said she was the daughter of people aboard the flight showed the engine fully engulfed in flames as the plane flew through the air.
+Video posted on Twitter showed the engine fully engulfed in flames as the plane flew through the air.

+Kirby Klements was inside with his wife when they heard a huge booming sound, he said.
+A few seconds later, the couple saw a massive piece of debris hurtle past their window and into the bed of Klements' truck, crushing the cab and pushing the vehicle into the dirt.

+He estimated the circular engine cowling at 15 feet (4.5 meters) in diameter.
+Fine pieces of the fiberglass insulation used in the airplane engine fell from the sky “like ash” for about 10 minutes, he said, and several large chunks of insulation landed in his backyard.

 Comments